6 Ways To Promote Your Explainer VideoShawn Forno 08.29.2017

 The right explainer video can launch your next big product, explain complicated but game-changing new features, and let everyone of your existing customers and thousands of new prospects know that something new is coming, and it’s awesome.
 But a great video only works if you know how to get the word out.
-So to help you promote your next big thing, here are 7 Ideas to Promote Your Explainer Video in your next video marketing campaign.
+So to help you promote your next big thing, here are six ways to promote your explainer video in your next video marketing campaign.

 1. Email Outreach: Video Links

 Like many other companies, we create a monthly newsletter full of helpful content, client success stories, and video marketing tips and info for our thousands of entrepreneurs, creative directors, clients, and prospects.
 A monthly newsletter is the perfect place for your video, because as flashy as all the social media accounts are, everyone still uses email.
 Everyday.
 Seriously, just adding the word “video” in an email subject line “boosted open rates by 19%, click-through rates by 65% and reduced unsubscribers by 26%,” according to Animoto.

 Hubspot absolutely nailed email marketing with their video featuring CMO, Mike Volpe dodging sales calls.
 The video is personable and funny, and while it’s not a traditional explainer video, it illustrates the strength and intelligence of their product.
 Adding this video to their email outreach campaign increased CTR – the only real metric in email marketing – from the industry standard 2.4% to over 16%.